harikvpy/ionic-mono/README.md

 Adding a library is quite straightforward and follows the standard Angular CLI guidelines.
 Creating subentry points within the library and the interdependencies between them requires a bit of tweaking.
 While I can write about it here, I think it's better I defer it to this rather detailed [post](https://sandroroth.com/blog/angular-library).

 I couldn't find a better explanation on the web, especially when it comes to integrating everything together while making VS Code happy.

+# How to use
+Clone this repo and issue `$ ionic serve --project app-one`.
+This should open up the browser with the app as you would expect.

+Issue `$ ./runcap run android --project app-one` and you'll see ionic build `app-one` and add the `android` platform support to it.
+It should then launch the Gradle build system  and when that is finished it should open the app on an attached device (if there's only one) or ask you to choose a device to run on from a list.

+# To do
+Verify everything works on `ios`.